What happens to life insurance without a beneficiary?

 By

-Katherine MurbachEditor & Licensed Life Insurance AgentKatherine Murbach is a life insurance and annuities editor, licensed life insurance agent, and former sales associate at Policygenius.
+Katherine MurbachEditor & Licensed Life Insurance AgentKatherine Murbach is a licensed life insurance agent and a former life insurance and annuities editor and sales associate at Policygenius.
 Previously, she wrote about life and disability insurance for 1752 Financial, and advised over 1,500 clients on their life insurance policies as a sales associate.&Jessica SillersContributing WriterJessica Sillers is a contributing writer at Policygenius who specializes in life insurance.
 Her writing as also appeared in Business Insider, Prudential, Haven Life, Fabric by Gerber Life, MoneyGeek, Credit Sesame, and elsewhere.

 Edited by